City Park, Denver: History

 When Denver was founded in 1858, it was little more than a mining camp.
 By the 1870s however, Denver had gained a substantial permanent population, and many residents were clamoring for parks.
 In 1878, the Colorado state legislature passed a bill to allow Denver to acquire 1280 acre of state land to build parks.
 City Park became the largest tract turned into a park.
 The initial park layout was designed by Henry Meryweather in 1882 in the tradition of both English pastoral gardens and Central Park in New York City with a flowing, casual design.
 The 1893 World's Fair started the City Beautiful movement, which further developed the design.
 The park was irrigated with water from the city ditch.

 City Park is also one of the oldest public spaces in Denver.
 The park grew out of the social and cultural atmosphere of the late 19th century as Denver residents, business-owners, garden clubs and politicians rallied for the improvement of the dry and dusty Queen City of the Plains.
 The idea of an “east city park” linked to a “west city park” by a chain of tree-lined parkways first emerged in 1878.
 In 1882 Henry Meryweather prepared the park's earliest layout and landscape design.
 His concept followed the precepts of Frederick Law Olmsted, but it was park commissioner Richard Sopris, who managed the park from 1881 to 1891, who is considered the father of the park.
 Construction of the park began in 1886 with “a sinuous tangle of winding carriageways, walks and promenades” put into place.
 The arrangement of roads and walks gave the park its pastoral feel, many of which are still in place today.

 After the turn-of-the-century the park benefitted from the city's investment in the City Beautiful concept.
 The park was linked, as originally envisioned, to a wider system of parks using parkways and grand boulevards.
 During this period monumental sculpture was also introduced, consistent with City Beautiful philosophy, including the McLellan Gateway, the Sopris Gateway, the Monti Gateway, the Sullivan Gateway, and the Thatcher Memorial Fountain, which mark park entrances.

 During the first half of the twentieth century a series of designers influenced and enhanced the park, including Reinhard Schuetze, S.R.
-DeBoer, George Kessler, Charles Robinson and the Olmstead brothers (the sons of Frederick Law Olmsted).
+DeBoer, George Kessler, Charles Robinson and the Olmsted brothers (the sons of Frederick Law Olmsted).
 S.R.
 DeBoer is recognized as the most influential, as his tenure as city landscape architect spanned almost fifty years, influencing that Park through 1960.
 Changes after 1960 included significant expansions by the Denver Zoo and the Denver Museum of Nature & Science (then the Natural History Museum).
 Both institutions have long histories in the park and contribute significantly to its character and use.